Nurses are trained in patient safety, where they can make a difference. That responsibility includes efforts to prevent falls in the hospital.

 In addition to the human cost of pain and suffering for patients that can result from falls, the monetary costs to hospitals are considerable — in the tens of thousands per incident and in the millions per year for a hospital.

-Allison Lieberman, PT, MSPT, GCS, clinical manager of acute physical and occupational therapy at the JFK Johnson Rehabilitation Institute in Edison, N.J., and author of the Nurse.com continuing education webinar “Inpatient Fall Prevention: The Balance Between Mobility and Safety,” explains in the webinar the direct and indirect costs of falls.
+Allison Lieberman, PT, MSPT, GCS, clinical manager of acute physical and occupational therapy at the JFK Johnson Rehabilitation Institute in Edison, N.J., explains the direct and indirect costs of falls.

 Direct costs of falls include surgery, testing, treatment, medication, and physician fees.
 Indirect costs of falls include disability, caretaker time, and a reduced quality of life.

 For hospitals, a high rate of falls can result in a hit to their reputation.
+So that is another reason it is important to prevent falls in hospitals.
 “We are living in an era of value-based purchasing,” said Lieberman.
 “What this means is that individuals have access to certain types of data which will help influence their decision in choosing a healthcare provider.
 When data such as falls becomes publicly accessible, that may play a role in which type of consumers or patients choose to be part of your organization.
 So, keeping falls to a minimum and minimizing risk in the hospital is extremely important.”

 While some falls are not avoidable, one study concluded 20% to 30% of falls are preventable when fall risk is continuously assessed, and the appropriate fall prevention interventions are implemented.